 In New York the right of the beneficiary to sue on contracts made for his benefit is at present confined to: 1) cases where there is a pecuniary obligation running from the promisee to the beneficiary; 2) cases where the contract is made for the benefit of the wife, affianced wife or of a party to the contract; 3) public contract cases where the municipality seeks to protect its inhabitants by covenants for their benefit and; 4) cases where, at the request of a party to the contract, the promise runs directly to the beneficiary although he does not furnish the consideration.

-Respondent brought suit in contract to recover property that her late aunt contracted with her late uncle to deliver.
-It appears that the late aunt asked her husband, the late uncle, to prepare a will for her.
+Respondent niece brought suit in contract to recover property that her late aunt contracted with her late uncle to deliver.
+It appears that the late aunt asked the late uncle (her husband), to prepare a will for her.
 A will was prepared, which included, among others, a provision that the use of a house is being left to the decedent uncle for life.
-The aunt expressed that she wanted the house left to respondent.
-However, since she was very infirm with the possibility that she could not live long enough for the revised will, the uncle convinced his wife to sign the will and promised to make up for it in his own will by giving him $6,000, which is the value of the house.
-Both the uncle and the aunt died with both wills making no provision for the respondent.
-The trial court found for respondent, that the right of a third party to recover upon a contract made by other parties for the third party's benefit was determined by the circumstances of the particular case.
+The aunt expressed that she wanted the house left to respondent niece.
+However, since she was very infirm with the possibility that she could not live long enough for the revised will, the uncle convinced his wife to sign the will and promised to make up for it in his own will by giving the niece $6,000, which is the value of the house.
+Both the uncle and the aunt died with both wills making no provision for the respondent niece.
+The trial court found for respondent niece, that the right of a third party to recover upon a contract made by other parties for the third party's benefit was determined by the circumstances of the particular case.

 Is the promise made by the aunt to her niece an enforceable contract?